 A successful web strategy takes many things into account.
 Focusing on technological advancements, changes to user behavior, and design trends, you’ll ensure your website is well-designed, user-friendly, and features exciting new technology to keep users engaged.

-Focus on mastering these facets in your web strategy, and you’ll be set up for success for the remainder of 2021
+Focus on mastering these facets in your web strategy, and you’ll be set up for success for the remainder of this year

 —and well beyond.